revoltchat/rfcs/rfcs/rfc-0000-discriminators.md

 # Drawbacks

+The main drawbacks are:

+- Additional information to remember about your username

+  Although this works both ways in the sense that, you can have a much simpler username.

+- Users may no longer have a completely 'unique' username on the platform

+  But we're approaching this from the standpoint that usernames on platforms such as these should not have to compete for 'uniqueness'.

 I want to take this section to also discuss the case study of Discord's removal of the discriminator system and their [cited drawbacks](https://discord.com/blog/usernames#heading-3):

 - > More than 40% of you either don’t remember your discriminator or don’t even know what a discriminator is.
 That’s a big problem when discriminators are required to add a new friend.